hmis-tools/hmis-api-server/docs/Authentication.md

    address to your users table, as explained in the previous section, "Create your first admin user."

-# For developers setting up a production instance of the server:
+# For deployers setting up a production instance of the server:

 This API uses [Google Sign-in](https://developers.google.com/identity/) OAuth-style authentication.
 To set up an instance of this server, use the Google Sign-in [server side flow](https://developers.google.com/identity/sign-in/web/server-side-flow).